fbpx

 Understanding European Crypto-Assets Regulation (MiCA)

 The European Union has long sought to harmonize rules for crypto assets regulation.
-Many EU jurisdictions had their regulations regarding the issuance of licenses, technical software standards, and crypto platforms.
+Many EU jurisdictions had their regulations regarding the issuance of licenses, technical software standards, and crypto services.
 The European Parliament and the European Council have been discussing for many years the formation of norms and procedures to harmonize the work of the industry, ensure investor protection, stimulate the development of innovation, and transparency of digital asset issuers.
 As a result, the Markets in Crypto Assets Act, or MiCA, came into force in June 2023.

-This regulation is expected to bring major changes as the number of crypto users in Europe is projected to reach 218.6 million by 2025.
+This regulation is expected to bring major changes as the number of crypto asset users in Europe is projected to reach 218.6 million by 2025.
 Germany, in particular, is focused on compliance with the regulations and expects revenue of $1.911 billion by 2024.

 The adoption of MiCA is considered as significant as the introduction of the GDPR in 2016, which transformed the handling of users’ data.